Jacobo Árbenz: Land reform

 By June 1954, 1.4 million acres of land had been expropriated and distributed.
 Approximately 500,000 individuals, or one-sixth of the population, had received land by this point.
 The decree also included provision of financial credit to the people who received the land.
 The National Agrarian Bank (Banco Nacional Agrario, or BNA) was created on 7 July 1953, and by June 1951 it had disbursed more than $9 million in small loans.
 53,829 applicants received an average of 225 US dollars, which was twice as much as the Guatemalan per capita income.
 The BNA developed a reputation for being a highly efficient government bureaucracy, and the United States government, Árbenz's biggest detractor, did not have anything negative to say about it.
 The loans had a high repayment rate, and of the $3,371,185 handed out between March and November 1953, $3,049,092 had been repaid by June 1954.
 The law also included provisions for nationalization of roads that passed through redistributed land, which greatly increased the connectivity of rural communities.

 Contrary to the predictions made by detractors of the government, the law resulted in a slight increase in Guatemalan agricultural productivity, and to an increase in cultivated area.
 Purchases of farm machinery also increased.
-Overall, the law resulted in a significant improvement in living standards for many thousands of peasant families, the majority of whom were indigenous people.
+Overall, the law resulted in a significant improvement in living standards for many thousands of farmer families, the majority of whom were native Guatemalans.
 Gleijeses stated that the injustices corrected by the law were far greater than the injustice of the relatively few arbitrary land seizures.
-Historian Greg Grandin stated that the law was flawed in many respects; among other things, it was too cautious and deferential to the planters, and it created communal divisions among peasants.
+Historian Greg Grandin stated that the law was flawed in many respects; among other things, it was too cautious and deferential to the planters, and it created communal divisions among farmers.
 Nonetheless, it represented a fundamental power shift in favor of those that had been marginalized before then.
 In 1953 the reform was ruled unconstitutional by the Supreme Court, but the Guatemalan Congress later impeached four judges associated with the ruling.